c4lh4x/postgres-etc-docker-image/README.md

 ## Options for `./pg_mutations` (`/mutations` in the container)

-Mutations are any action (`shell script ending in .sh`) you want to preform once the db has been initialized.
+Mutations are any action (`shell script ending in .sh`) you want to perform once the db has been initialized.
 A small example, installing [wal2json](https://github.com/eulerto/wal2json).
 We create a file called `00_install_wal2json.sh` in the `/pg_mutations` folder on our local machine.
 This is the contents:

 ```bash
 cd /var/lib/postgresql/plugins